Chapter 1 - Starting programming with Python#

 plt.legend(['sine', 'cosine'])

-• Matplotlib is the basic package for plotting your data, but there are also other packages that can be used complementary to matplotlib, for instance seaborn.
+Matplotlib is the basic package for plotting your data, but there are also complementary packages that can be used to improve your figures further, such as seaborn.
 Include at the top of your script where you import your packages:

 import seaborn as sns